Detecting Lookahead Bias in LLM Forecasts: Results

 \subsection{Prompt News Headlines to Predict Stock Returns}

-In this exercise, we generally follow the approach of \cite{lopez2023can} except the following minor differences.
-First, we use news headlines from Bloomberg, whereas they collect headlines from multiple media sources.
-Second, their analysis uses ChatGPT-4 to classify each headline as good ($+1$), bad ($-1$), or neutral (0); we adopt the same classification scheme but use Llama-3.3 for the reasons we discussed above.
-As shown later, these differences do not affect the results, since we are able to replicate their main findings within our setting.
+In this exercise, we generally follow the approach of \cite{lopez2023can}, with a few differences.
+First, their study evaluates ChatGPT-4 in a post--knowledge-cutoff window, which can be interpreted as an out-of-sample setting; our main tests are conducted in the pre-cutoff (in-sample) window for Llama-3.3-70B.
+Second, we use news headlines from Bloomberg, while they collect headlines from multiple media sources.
+Third, their analysis relies on ChatGPT-4 to classify each headline as good ($+1$), bad ($-1$), or neutral ($0$); we adopt the same classification scheme but use Llama-3.3-70B for the reasons discussed above.
+As shown later, the choices on news source and model do not materially affect the baseline predictability result, as we successfully replicate their main finding.

-For simplicity, we use stock market close time 4 p.m. as the cutoff to classify headlines on day $t$.
-Specifically, if a headline is published before 4 p.m., it is considered news on day $t$ and will link it to the next-day stock return; otherwise, it is treated as news on day $t+1$.
+For simplicity, we use the stock market close at 4 p.m.\ as the cutoff to assign headlines to days.
+A headline published before 4 p.m.\ on day $t$ is treated as news on day $t$ and matched to the next-day stock return $r_{i,t+1}$; a headline published after 4 p.m.\ is treated as news on day $t+1$.

-We begin with the in‑sample analysis, as the LAP measure is designed to detect potential memorization within the model's own training period, spanning January 2012 to December 2023.
-We then repeat the analysis on the out-of-sample data as a placebo test.
-In contrast, due to a different research focus, \citet{lopez2023can} examine an out‑of‑sample period from October 2021 to May 2024, consistent with ChatGPT‑4's reported knowledge cutoff of September 2021.